fak3unr3a1/baemodel/README.md

 You will need an openai key 'OPENAI_API_KEY' set as a system enviroment variable

+'MONGODB_URI_SRV' this is to connect to your mongodb cluster

-To download required libraries run 'pip install requirements.txt'
+To download required libraries run 'pip install -r requirements.txt'

 Then run 'python server.py'